anssikaki/anssikaki.github.io/README.md

 ## Usage

 Open `index.html` in a browser or deploy the repository with GitHub Pages.
 Choose a **voice** from the dropdown (Friendly, Boring Logistics Expert, or Crazy Person), type your question about your delivery, and press **Send**.
 The assistant will show a **thinking...** animation while waiting for a response.

+## Training Package

+A printable training guide is available in [training_package.pdf](training_package.pdf).
+It covers setup, usage, and tips for the Delivery Assistant.